MavenTheAI/ai-safety-research-frameworks/README.md

 - **Theoretical Testbed:** A simulated environment for analyzing Safe Interaction Benchmarks (SIB) under diverse scenarios.
 - **Sample Code:** Scripts to prototype and demonstrate AI safety evaluations.

+- ## Safe Interaction Benchmarks (SIB)

+Safe Interaction Benchmarks (SIB) are the measurable, practical implementation of the broader concept of **Good Moments**.
+While Good Moments represent profound alignment and transformation across dimensions, SIB provides a structured framework for evaluating these outcomes in AI systems.

+SIB evaluates AI alignment across:
+- **Physical:** Real-world outcomes.
+- **Digital:** Transparency in decision-making.
+- **Emotional:** Resonance with user trust.
+- **Symbolic:** Cultural and societal alignment.
+- **Metaphysical:** Ethical and long-term impact.

+Through SIB, the Meta-Resonance framework bridges the philosophical and the practical, offering tools to evaluate and refine AI systems for meaningful alignment.

 ## About Me
 This repository is maintained by The Derbied One, a multidisciplinary creative and researcher.
 My work bridges cultural storytelling, systemic evaluation, and innovative AI safety practices.